Notes from Helsinki

 Soon Israelis will go to the polls, once again.
 Voters are in conflict about many issues.

 Yet one alarming fact is conveniently overlooked.
-At this point in time, the best predictor of how an Israeli Jew will vote is not country of origin, profession, education, or income.
-It is the level of religiosity.
+At this point in time, the best predictor of how an Israeli Jew will vote is not country of origin, profession, education, or income, but the level of religiosity.

 Is a religious war in progress and we fool ourselves that the divide is about an individual?